JorgenBrattang/Color-racing/README.md

     - Freeformatter was used to compressed my code to be more readable.
 - <a href="https://gauger.io/fonticon/" title="Link to fonticon" rel="nofollow">Fonticon</a>
     - Fonticon was used to create a favicon.ico to the title.
+- <a href="https://ezgif.com/video-to-webp/" title="Link to fonticon" rel="nofollow">EZGIFs</a>
+    - EZGIFs was used to convert and crop videos for testing and features.

 ## Deployment